AguaClara/sensor_dev/Spring 2019/Sensor Development Spring 2019.md

 **[Sidney: Hey team!
 I will be using bolded square brackets to comment on your manual.]**

 ## Abstract
-The objective of the Sensor Development subteam is to develop sensors to monitor and report water quality during the water treatment process in AguaClara plants.
-In previous semesters, the subteam developed a working prototype for an in-lab fluidized bed solids detector and made preliminary designs for a submersible sludge blanket detector.
-This semester the subteam will develop a calibration curve for the fluidized bed solids detector and will also work on creating a prototype for the sludge blanket detector.
-Additionally, the subteam is assisting on a design of a low-cost turbidimeter utilizing both the reflectance and absorbance of light.
+The Sensor Development subteam’s goal was to develop low-cost sensors with readily available materials to monitor and report water quality in the water treatment processes in AguaClara plants.
+In Spring 2019, the subteam developed a calibration curve for the fluidized bed solids detector and prototyped a sludge blanket detector.
+Additionally, the subteam worked on the design of a low-cost turbidimeter utilizing both the reflectance and absorbance of light.

 **[Overall comment: Please remember to write in past tense throughout the manual as it would be someone in the future~ reading your final manual.
 Refer to Will's Technical Writing Presentation or our team's Grammar Guidelines on [Confluence](https://confluence.cornell.edu/display/AGUACLARA/Grammar+Guidelines+for+Reports).]**